WDI-SEA/oop-inheritance-car/readme.md

 #Bodyshop Part 2

-Cars are great and all, but now it's time to extend this app and make it handle more types of vehicles.
+Cars are great and all, but now it's time to extend this system and make it handle more types of vehicles.

 Remember TDD?
 This time, you'll have to make your own tests for each feature.
+In many work environments, **you** will be the one writing tests.
 As a reminder, here's the workflow:

 1. Read each feature below and think about what it's asking for.
 2. Create a test (in test.js) to test the feature